TheVantaDev/OS_Simulator/OPEN-SOURCE.md

 # Open Source Credits

-Aurora OS is built on the shoulders of giants.
+EduOS is built on the shoulders of giants.
 We gratefully acknowledge the following open-source projects that make this application possible.

 ## Core Framework